gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 OK, almost there.
 This code has two problems:

-1. `client` has no type in the function signature and Go doesn't like that!
+1. `client` has no type in the function signature, and Go doesn't like that!
 2. I want to interpolate the `name` variable into the `text` variable to personalize the message

 ### The finishing touches